asaCurry/kimmy-app/PRIVACY_SYSTEM.md

 ### Default Behavior

 - **Records are visible to all household members by default**
-- This promotes family transparency and collaboration
+- This promotes household transparency and collaboration
 - All adults (ADMIN/MEMBER roles) can see records for all household members
 - Children don't have accounts, so this doesn't affect them